EU Parliament Monitor โ€” API Documentation - v0.8.49

 4. External Services โ†’ System: Data parsed and basic shape-validated before use; comprehensive sanitization/escaping and rate limiting are planned controls

-๐Ÿ“ฆ Container Focus: Shows the major containers (applications, data stores, microservices) that make up the system.
+๐Ÿ“ฆ Container Focus: Major containers (applications, data stores, MCP clients) of the post-April-2026 aggregator pipeline.

 C4Container